-Getting married in Turkey is a very simple process...when you have our Professional team assist you.
+Getting married in Turkey is a simple process and when you have our team of professionals assist you..

-Passport (with a minimum of 6 months expiry)
+Passport (with a minimum of 6 months before it expires)

-NB: The above information relates to procedures for UK Citiziens, however as laws differ between countries, please contact the local Registry Office in your country of origin to obtain information regarding legal requirements for non-UK countries.
+NB: The above information relates to procedures for UK Citizens, however as laws differ between countries, for non-UK citizens, please contact the local Registry Office in your country of origin to obtain information regarding legal requirements for marrying in Turkey.
 It is essential you ensure all documents are correct prior to your arrival in Turkey as no mistakes can be rectified after your arrival and we take no responsibility for the validity of your documentation.